-The Sinking City is a third person action investigation game, which takes place in a Lovecraftian version of the American Roaring Twenties.
-It tells the story of a private detective (with a few skeletons in his closet), who finds himself in the city of Oakmont, Massachussets, in the 1920s United States.
+The Sinking City is a game of investigation and mystery, set in a Lovecraftian version of the American Roaring Twenties.
+It tells the story of a private detective (with a few skeletons in his closet), who finds himself in the city of Oakmont, Massachussets.
 Our hero is one of the newcomers who keep traveling to the city, even though it has been devastated by a terrible disaster.
 A relentless flood of clearly supernatural origins has buried most of Oakmont in its depths, and awakened frightening monsters.
 Thousands have died in the calamity, and the rest are trying to do everything they can to survive.
-The detective is driven by his desire to get to the bottom of what’s happening, because he believes his future depends on the fate of the city.
+The detective is driven by his desire to get to the bottom of what’s happening, because he believes his life depends on the fate of the city.

 The three key elements that define The Sinking City are the story, investigation and Lovecraft.
 Oakmont is fully open for you to explore, though it will often require some effort to get to where you want.
 As we said the city is flooded, so you will have to use boats to traverse the murky waters.
 Oakmont is a mix of two opposing in our opinion styles.
 The iconic Roaring Twenties in our game are exactly as you know it: consumerism, jazz, prohibition and racial tensions.
 On the other hand, the world is heavily inspired by the works of H.P.
 Lovecraft, which adds layers of decay, desolation and, of course, fear of the unknown.
 Our game is not an official rendition of a specific Lovecraft novel, but we not only draw inspiration from him, but also expand his universe.
 Which means Oakmont exists in his world, and characters and events he created are canon for us.
 Some of them are even in The Sinking City, like hybrids, for example.